 Here’s an idea for Taco Tuesday!
 Well, any day of the week, for that matter.
-Wonton Tuna Tacos made with super fresh, sushi-grade tuna in a light Ponzu sauce tucked inside a crispy wonton taco shell!
-This is kind of a take on my Tuna Tartare recipe.
-You can make my homemade Ponzu sauce, or you can also buy in a bottle.
-I have tried a few that are available in grocery stores, and they would work just fine.
+Wonton Tuna Tacos made with super fresh, sushi-grade tuna in a light Ponzu sauce.
+All tucked inside a crispy wonton taco shell.
+This is sort of a take on my Tuna Tartare recipe.
+You can make my homemade Ponzu sauce, or you can purchase at your local grocery or Asian market.
+Although I prefer homemade, the bottled version will do just fine.

 For the Ponzu Sauce:

 - 1/2 C soy sauce

 - juice from one orange

 As for the wonton shell, I am fairly certain my hands are now immune to heat…haha!
 Honestly, I have had my share of burns.
 Do not let playing around in hot grease deter you from crisping up the wontons to make a taco shell.
 As an alternative, you could place the wrapper at the bottom of a muffin tin and bake upside down.
 Thankfully, playing around in hot oil did not result in a burn.